vanessaneang/Amazon_Vine_Analysis/README.md

 ## Summary

 There is a slight positivity bias for reviews in the Vine program, by looking at the summary table, there is about 5% more 5 star reviews for the paid reviews over the unpaid reviews.
 Since for the specific dataset chosen there is not enough data points for paid reviews since there is only a total of 22 views it would be better to chose a dataset that has more paid reviews to see if there is truly a positivity bias.
 In order to further see if there is a bias it would be useful to use the dataset with more paid reviews with a similar comparison to find how many 5 star reviews there are.

-In your summary, state if there is any positivity bias for reviews in the Vine program.
-Use the results of your analysis to support your statement.
-Then, provide one additional analysis that you could do with the dataset to support your statement.
+Another analysis that would further the analysis would be finding what types of products have more paid reviews, which may lead to a trend of which industry targets more paid reviews and which has the higher rate of helpful reviews vs total votes (% over 70 could be a good indicator).
+This would help investors to determine which products are high qualtiy and what industries are more sucessful with their paid reviews.